 Module definitions can be parameterized with mformals after the module id, and a parameterized module can be instantiated.
 Instantiation is like macro expansion: the formal parameters are replaced by the arguments throughout the body to yield the expanded body.
-The parameters must be types, and the body must type-check without any assumptions about the argument that replaces a formal other than the presence of a WITH clause that contains all the methods mentioned in the formal parameter list (that is, formals are treated as distinct from all other types).
+The parameters must be types, and the body must type-check without any assumptions about the argument that replaces a formal other than the presence of a with clause that contains all the methods mentioned in the formal parameter list (that is, formals are treated as distinct from all other types).

 Each module is a separate scope, and there is also a Global scope for the identifiers declared at the top level of the program.
-An identifier id declared at the top level of a non-parameterized module m is short for m. id when it occurs in m.
+An identifier id declared at the top level of a non-parameterized module m is short for m.id when it occurs in m.
 If it appears in the exports, it can be denoted by m.id anywhere.
 When an identifier id that is declared globally occurs anywhere, it is short for Global.id.
 Global cannot be used as a module id.

 An exported id must be declared in the module.
-If an exported id has a WITH clause, it must be declared in the module as a type with at least those methods, and only those methods are accessible outside the module; if there is no WITH clause, all its methods and constructors are accessible.
+If an exported id has a with clause, it must be declared in the module as a type with at least those methods, and only those methods are accessible outside the module; if there is no with clause, all its methods and constructors are accessible.
 This is Spec's version of data abstraction.

 '''

+program

 ::= toplevel module END

-program

 module

 ::= modclass id mformals exports = body END id

+modclass

 ::= MODULE

-modclass

 CLASS

 % [4]

+::= EXPORT exportList

 exports

-::= EXPORT exportList
+export

 ::= id

-export

 id WITH {methodList}

 % see section 4 for method

 ::= empty

 mformals

 [ mfpList ]

+% module formal parameter

+mfp

 ::= id

-% module formal parameter
+id WITH { declList }

 % see section 4 for decl

-id WITH { declList }

 body

 ::= toplevel

 % id must be the module id

 id [ typeList ]

 % instance of parameterized module

 ::= VAR declInit

 % declares the decl ids [1]

 toplevel

 CONST declInit

 % declares the decl ids as constant

+% declares the routine id

 routineDecl

-% declares the routine id

-EXCEPTION exSetDec1

 % declares the exception set ids

+EXCEPTION exSetDecl

 TYPE typeDecl

 % declares the type ids and any

-% ids in ENUMs
+% ids in ENUMS

-routineDecl ::= FUNC

-id signature = cmd
+routineDecl ::= FUNC id signature = cmd

-% function

 APROC id signature =<<cmd>> % atomic procedure

 PROC id signature = cmd % non-atomic procedure

-THREAD id signature = cmd

-% one thread for each possible
+THREAD id signature = cmd % one thread for each possible

 % invocation of the routine [2]

+::= ( declList ) returns raises % see section 4 for returns

 signature

-::= ( declList ) returns raises % see section 4 for returns
+( )

 returns raises % and raises

-exSetDecl

 ::= id = exceptionSet

 % see section 4 for exceptionSet

+exSetDecl

 typeDecl

 ::= id = type

 % see section 4 for type

 id = ENUM [ idList ]

 % a value is one of the id's [3]

 '''